 Many of us become vulnerable, dependent, or lose mental capacity in the last years of life.
 So allowing pensioners who have a secure guaranteed income to trade it in for a short term gain exposes them to risks of financial insecurity.

-In a phenomenon researchers call hyperbolic discounting, the vast majority of people are tempted take short term gains like this over longer term security.
+In a phenomenon researchers call hyperbolic discounting, the vast majority of people are tempted to take short term gains like this over longer-term security.

 It does seem that the Treasury and Department for Work and Pensions are pushing ahead with the policy despite widespread opposition.

 In our response to the FCA’s consultation we argue that in order to mitigate the clear risks involved, strict rules including up-front warning of probable loss must be introduced.